How to discuss politics with friends and family, Version 2.0

-My good friends Royal Winchester, Rob Lefferts and I like to discuss big things.
-We realized we avoided topics, mostly political, for being too polarizing.
-But we discussed this, and came up with one set of rules for discussing politics with friends (v1).
+My good friends and I like to discuss big questions.
+Two friends and I realized we avoided topics, mostly political, for being too polarizing.
+But we discussed this, and came up with a set of rules for politics with friends and family, version 1.
+Over time we revised it and improved it, and I’m pleased to present version 2 below:

 - What do you actually know?
 We hear factoids third hand and draw large conclusions supporting our pet theories.
 We rarely read the studies mentioned in the news, or examine the sources of articles we read online as the concept of confirmation bias, where we cherry pick facts we like and call it research, is a human failing.
 This means we rarely have the depth of understanding to match our emotions.
 Poking at our sources and recognizing how many assumptions are being made, or both sides, disarms conversations.
 It’s easy to misconstrue facts or manipulate data and having volumes of it means nothing, as both sides have ample ammunition.